Nadrieril/blog/_posts/2025-12-09-postfix-macros-and-let-place.md

 This would have the effect I propose above: any side-effects are evaluated early, and then we can do what we want with the resulting place.

-> EDIT: This next paragraph was changed because I initially thought that macro would work :')

-One of my litmus tests of expressivity for postfix macros is this `write!` macro, which ~~ends up working pretty straighforwardly~~ turns out not to work so well:
+One of my litmus tests of expressivity for postfix macros is this `write!` macro, which ends up working pretty straighforwardly:
 ```rust
 macro_rules! write {
     ($self:self, $val:expr) => ({